 NOTE: Only Company Administrators and Team Managers can create Tournaments.

-Select Tournaments on the top main menu then click Create Tournament to make the magic happen
+Select Tournaments on the top main menu then click My Tournaments.
+Click the Create Tournament button to make the magic happen

 To begin, click Start Now.
 If it's not your first time, jump ahead and keep reading.